LudvigWillemo/VSMN20_Groundwater_Application/MkDocs/docs/Developement.md

 While at it, the program icon was changed from the default Python executable to a custom made logo to represent the geometry.
 In order for the logo to be shown in windows, the application had to be assigned an unique application ID.

-???+ warning "Waring for other platforms"
+???+ warning "Waring for Mac and Linux"
     This program has been developed on machines using Windows, hence I have no idea if the program will run as intended on Linux or Mac.
 Since assigning an unique application ID is specific to Windows, the following line can be removed from `MainWindow.__init__` if the application is run in other platforms.
     ``` { .py .annotate }
     ctypes.windll.shell32.SetCurrentProcessExplicitAppUserModelID("GWapp")